lcaballero/hydra/readme.md

 The idea is that given some kind of seed structure and a bit of custom code this tool would be how future project setup would be done.
 No requirement exists to include scaffolding for things like sub-views or plug-in(s) to existing project structures -- but we'll see how that goes.
-Providing a examples and guidelines for testing project generation are higher on the list.
+Providing examples and guidelines for testing project generation are higher on the list.

 ## Target Process
 - Use a generator-generator to start a new generator
-- Withing that generator take advantage of core models and utilities to facilitate a new project template.
+- Within that generator take advantage of core models and utilities to facilitate a new project template.
 - Store templates in a local repo and generate templates for a variety of uses.